 The height of the Alaskan cruise season runs the summer, but most ships start sailing May and don’t finish up the season until September.
 Those May and September trips — when families that have kids in school can’t sail — are usually cheaper due to lower demand.
 You can find the same cabin on the same trip for hundreds of dollars less by sailing during one of these months versus the height of summer.

-One issue with sailing on most cruises is that your phone doesn’t work on the ship.
-If sailing to Alaska, there is at least a chance (depending on how far you are from shore) that you’ll have your normal cell service.
+One issue with sailing on most cruises is that your phone doesn’t work.
+If sailing to Alaska, there is at least a chance (depending on your carrier) that you’ll have your normal cell service when in port.
 Since Alaska is part of the United States, your cell service provider may also offer service in this area with any additional charges.
 Check with your provider for a current map, or see our article here.

-Sometimes you can reserve activities and the specialty restaurants on the ship online ahead of time.
+Often you can reserve activities and the specialty restaurants on the ship online ahead of time.
 If you can, do this.
 If not, look to reserve the moment you get on the ship.
-Times for the best restaurants and the hottest attractions (like Norwegian’s go-kart track) fill up quickly because they are so popular.
+Times for the best restaurants and the hottest attractions fill up quickly because they are so popular.
 Unless you like doing things really early in the day or late at night, reserve as soon as you can.

 Balconies Offer Amazing Views… But Are Chilly